violerine/Frontend-test-fabelio/README.md

 https://violerine.github.io/Frontend-test-fabelio/#/

 Notes :
-There will be warning for Insecure content blocked , so you have to Load Unsafe Scripts/Unblock content in your browser.
+There will be warning for Insecure content blocked , so you have to Load Unsafe Scripts/Unblock content in your browser for the loading to stop.